How Drug and Alcohol Abuse can Lead to Dissociation

 Why Trauma Leads to Substance Abuse

 Trauma at a young age can lead to self- soothing through the use of substances, or other addictive behaviors.
-Growing up in a household where addiction was present, can be traumatic in itself.
-Studies show that addiction can lead to additional trauma, which can create new or continued episodes of dissociative behavior.
+Growing up in a household where alcohol abuse and addiction was present, can be traumatic in itself.
+Studies show that alcohol addiction can lead to additional trauma, which can create new or continued episodes of dissociation.

 What can become troublesome is when our brains, react in the same way in response to something that triggers a person to recall the traumatic event.
 For example, a person may hear a song or be in a large group of people, or anything else that reminds them of the trauma.
 While they may know they’re not at risk or in danger, the survival area of the brain is reminded of the traumatic event and reacts.